PlatONnetwork/docs/docs/PlatON经济方案.md

 <img src="/docs/img/en/PlatON_economic_plan.assets/system_penalty_exit.png" alt="system_penalty_exit"/>

-(3) After the execution of the exit validator command, the node's own staking Energon returned to the staking account time:
+(3) After the execution of the exit validator command, the node's own staking LAT returned to the staking account time:

-- Energon, which has not been locked in the hesitation period, will be credited immediately after the execution of the exit order.
+- LAT, which has not been locked in the hesitation period, will be credited immediately after the execution of the exit order.

-- Locked staking Energon, after exiting the execution of the order, continue to freeze and lock 28 epochs (excluding the current epoch)
+- Locked staking LAT, after exiting the execution of the order, continue to freeze and lock 28 epochs (excluding the current epoch)

   <img src="/docs/img/en/PlatON_economic_plan.assets/exit_freeze_lock_period.png" alt="exit_freeze_lock_period"/>

 >[!NOTE|style:flat|label:notice]
 >
 >If the current node participates in the upgrade proposal voting and the proposal does not end voting, you need to determine whether the thawed block is greater than the voting deadline block.
-If it is greater, continue to pledge <font color=red>Energon</font> release according to the default thawed block.
-If it is smaller, the pledged <font color=red>Energon</font> is released according to the voting deadline block.
-The returned pledge <font color=red>Energon</font> returned the same way.
+If it is greater, continue to pledge <font color=red>LAT</font> release according to the default thawed block.
+If it is smaller, the pledged <font color=red>LAT</font> is released according to the voting deadline block.
+The returned pledge <font color=red>LAT</font> returned the same way.

-(4) The alternative validator candidate withdraws, and Energon entrusts the processing instructions:
+(4) The alternative validator candidate withdraws, and LAT entrusts the processing instructions:

 - The alternative validator candidates  take the initiative to apply.
-In the settlement block of the current epoch, all delegated Energon received by the node are unlocked, and the principal needs to actively apply for redemption.
-After submitting the redemption, the delegated Energon will immediately return to the principal's account .
+In the settlement block of the current epoch, all delegated LAT received by the node are unlocked, and the principal needs to actively apply for redemption.
+After submitting the redemption, the delegated LAT will immediately return to the principal's account .

   <img src="/docs/img/en/PlatON_economic_plan.assets/voluntary_withdrawal_from_delegate.png" alt="voluntary_withdrawal_from_delegate"/>

 - The alternative validator candidates withdraw from passive penalties.
-Starting from the penalty block, all delegated Energons received by the nodes are unlocked, and the principal needs to actively apply for redemption.
-After submitting the redemption, the delegated Energon is immediately returned to the principal's account.
+Starting from the penalty block, all delegated LATs received by the nodes are unlocked, and the principal needs to actively apply for redemption.
+After submitting the redemption, the delegated LAT is immediately returned to the principal's account.